pivotal/docs-tap/install-offline/intro.hbs.md

 # Install Tanzu Application Platform (offline)

-To install Tanzu Application Platform on your Kubernetes clusters in an air-gapped environment:
+To install Tanzu Application Platform (commonly known as TAP) on your Kubernetes clusters in an air-gapped environment:

 |Step|Task|Link|
 |----|----|----|